Albin O. Kuhn Library & Gallery

-The Albin O. Kuhn Library & Gallery is the official library of the University of Maryland, Baltimore County in Catonsville, Maryland.
+The Albin O. Kuhn Library & Gallery is the main library of the University of Maryland, Baltimore County in Catonsville, Maryland.
 It is located in the center of the campus at the confluence of Academic Row and Walker Avenue.
 The library features 1 million+ books & bound journals (33,000+ current subscriptions), 1.9 million+ photographs and slides, 30,000+ sound recordings, 800,000+ microform pieces, 1,200+ linear feet of manuscripts/archives, 180,000+ government documents, and 100,000+ slides.
 In addition to the stacks, the Albin O. Kuhn Library also features the Library Gallery, the UMBC Special Collections, the Retriever Learning Center and Math Lab, Resources Learning Center, a cafe, and administrative offices.

 History

 The University of Maryland, Baltimore County began construction on the first wing of the library in 1968.
 The new library was built across from the Library Pond on a hillside, therefore having a lower and upper floor.
 Over the years, the library continued to expand to accompany the growing university, beginning with the east wing constructed in 1975.
 The library was formally dedicated in 1982 in honor of the founding chancellor, Albin Owings Kuhn.
-In 1995, a $23 million project was implemented, which included a refurbishment and massive addition for the library tower and main entrance.
+In 1995, a $23 million project was implemented, which included a refurbishment and major addition for the library tower and main entrance.